calmcoconut/Data-Structures/README.md

 6. Rebalancing a tree to a BST
 - Trees and rebalancing a tree to maintain a binary tree property

+7. Heaps and Heap sort

-7. Hash Tables
+8. Hash Tables
 - An introduction to hashtables and collision avoidance

-8. RSA Encryption and Bit Data Manipulation
+9. RSA Encryption and Bit Data Manipulation
 - An introduction to working with the RSA encryption algorithm to encrypt files.
 Done with bits instead of typicall ASCII.

+# Credit textbook author for the course who provided many basic abstractions to which we expanded upon to solve coursework.
+The textbook and author is <i>Fundamentals of Python: Data Structures, 2nd Edition, by Lambert, 2019, Cengage Learning.</i>